Nissan SUV car reviews

 Nissan Qashqai (2014 - 2021) Review

-Popular family SUV is still worth a look, despite the arrival of a new one
+Popular family SUV is still worth a look, especially at today's prices

 - Spacious, comfy, practical Interior